Colin Ireland: Emanuel Spiteri

 Ireland's fifth victim was a Maltese chef named Emanuel Spiteri, aged 41, whom he had met at the Coleherne pub.
-Spiteri was persuaded to be cuffed and bound on his bed.
+Spiteri was persuaded to be cuffed and bound on his bed on the evening of 12 June 1993.
 Once more, Ireland demanded his PIN but did not obtain it.
 He again used a noose to kill.
-After carrying out his post-murder ritual of cleaning and clearing the scene, Ireland set fire to the flat and left.
+After carrying out his post-murder ritual of cleaning and clearing the scene, Ireland set fire to the flat and left, however the fire only caused minor damage.
 He rang the police later to tell them to look for a body at the scene of a fire and added that he would probably not kill again.

 Criminal case

 Investigation

 There are suggestions that homophobia on the part of the police delayed the linking of all the murders and that they were initially not handled well, but police eventually connected all five killings.
 The crimes were publicised by the mass media and it quickly became known in the gay community that a serial killer was specifically targeting gay men.

 Investigations revealed that Spiteri had left the Coleherne pub and travelled home with his killer by train, and a security video successfully captured the two of them on the railway platform at Charing Cross station.
 Ireland recognised himself and decided to tell police he was the man with Spiteri but not the killer—he claimed to have left Spiteri in the flat with another man.
 However, police had also found fingerprints in Collier's flat, which they linked to Ireland.